-You can’t automate all functions in Ableton Live.
+You can’t automate all functions in Ableton Live natively but you can use Max for Live devices to fix that.
 Some controls are crucial especially when using Ableton Live for live music performances.
-You want to be able to trigger the (Re-) Enable Automations function in Ableton Live for parameters you want to change live AND via automations.
+You want to be able to Re- Enable Automations function in Ableton Live for parameters you want to change live AND via automations.
 I created 3 packs of Max for Live devices for setting up automations for those use cases.
 In this post I will present all devices which are part of the AutoMATE ABLETON LIVE CONTROL PACK TWO.
 Please check out the CONTROL PACK ONE and the TRACK CONTROL PACK.

 If you have set up automations for a parameter in Ableton Live and then change this parameter e.g. via your MIDI controller the automations are de-activated.
 The automation color is turning grey.
 The parameter will not change anymore.
 In Session View you can re-activate the automated envelope by triggering another clip.
 In Arrangement View the automation will be disabled and only can be enabled via mouse click on the “Re-enable Automations” button.

 How to set up automatic re enable automations in Ableton Live

 In my AutoMATE ABLETON LIVE CONTROL PACK TWO you will find 2 devices for automatically re-enable Automations.
 Once an automation is overwritten the “Automatic Re-Enable Automation” device will trigger its re-enabling.
 This technique will work for one button hits and one time changes.

 If you want to use automations and live control changes for a parameter in Ableton Live you can use the “Automate Re-Enable Automation” device.
 You will need to set up a MIDI clip with a MIDI note which can trigger this in any point you like in your Ableton Live set.
 I show how to set this up in the video below.

 How to Automate FOLLOW SONG View in Ableton Live